Poppulo

 • The use of email as part of a multichannel strategy

-When working to improve communications among employees, it is essential organizations dedicate the time to measure how well any tools already introduced are succeeding by examining how employees are responding to them.
+When working to improve communications among employees, it is essential organizations dedicate the time to measure internal communications success by examining how well any tools already introduced are succeeding and how employees are responding to them.
 A great way to do this is by introducing Campaign Outcome Surveys.

 By sending out a survey to random employees, organizations can develop a strong baseline for how the methods they already have in place are succeeding.
 Whatever new information is gathered in the survey can be used to try and improve communication throughout the business.